 An introductory course centered on the pathology, prevention, and care of athletic related injuries and illnesses.
 Students will receive instruction on a variety of sports medicine skills such as bandaging, wound care, taping and the application of protective devices.
-Prerequisite: FSS 111 First Aid and Emergency Care.
+Prerequisite: none.